 Bhimbetka rock shelters are inside the Ratapani wildlife sanctuary and Ratapani Tiger reserve.
 Bhimbetka is at the southern portion of Vindhya hills and Satpura Range of hills lies south of Bhimbetka Rock Shelters.
 Mountain ranges of Vindhya and Satpura, the two east-west mountain ranges, divides the Indian sub-continent into North and South India,

-How Do I Go to Bhimbetka Rock Shelters?
+How Do I Go to Bhimbetka Rock Painting site ?

-Bhopal, the capital city of Madhya Pradesh state, is the nearest city to Bhimbetka rock shelters, at around 45 kilometers south-east of Bhopal on the Bhopal – Hoshangabad road.
+Bhopal, the capital city of Madhya Pradesh state, is the nearest city to Bhimbetka petroglyphs at around 45 kilometers south-east of Bhopal on the Bhopal – Hoshangabad road.
 Raja Bhoj Airport at Bhopal is the nearest airport to Bhimbetka Rock Paintings site.

 OBAIDULLA GANJ with station code ODG, a small station where a few trains stops, is the closest railway station at around 7 kilometers to Bhimbetka petroglyph painting rocks site.
 (Few trains from Mumbai, Gujarat and from some other central Indian cities stops here.)
 Nearest major railway station is the one at Bhopal.